 The key to this recipe is temperature.
 Normally, we put a lot of emphasis on ice in cocktails.
 Chilling the glass, using enough ice when shaking, paying attention to ingredients to help decide if you should be stirring, considering the size of the cubes for how they affect dilution—these are all important factors for a cold drink.
 So, it stands to reason that you should also be mindful of how you construct a cocktail designed to be served hot.
 That means you should be pre-heating the glass.
 But before you do, it can be helpful to know how much hot water you plan to add during construction.
 If you know you are adding five ounces, make a note of how high that is in your glass so you aren’t wasting heat and burning your fingers later while you measure boiling water!

-I find this recipe lends itself to rich flavorful rums.
-I used Lemon Hart 80-proof which is a Demerara rum from Guyana, but you can probably get away with just about anything.
-Darker may be better, but I can’t imagine you could make a bad version of this if your rum selection is limited.
-To top it off, make the effort to use freshly grated nutmeg.
+We find this recipe lends itself to rich flavorful rums.
+We used Lemon Hart 80-proof which is a Demerara rum from Guyana, but you can probably get away with just about anything.
+Darker may be better, but you cannot create a bad version of this if your rum selection is limited.
+To top it off, make an effort to use freshly grated nutmeg.
 If you are not using fresh nutmeg whenever called for you are really missing the flavor.
 The little nutmegs last a very long time and when you draw one across a grater the whole room fills with its aroma.
 There’s so little to this recipe that everything you add counts.
 Don’t pass on the garnish because it adds so much.